 This story hits the hot topics which plague our nightly news.
 Though this is a fictional story full of suspense, it does give a moral message of hope, spirituality and freedom from addiction.

-Three riveting stories with a strong Christian message.
+Four riveting stories with strong relatable life experiences.